chmbrs/YouTubeMusicRESTfulAPI/README.md

 ## Features
 - Saves the music videos information in a relational database.
-- Retrieves the last 50 YouTube **music** videos that you liked.
+- Retrieves the last 50 YouTube **music** videos that you've liked.
 - Add and delete videos.

 ## Prerequisites

-For gathering the videos from the auto-generated liked music list from YouTube, you'll need a `client_id.json` file with the credentials from Google.
+For gathering the videos from the auto-generated liked music list from YouTube, you'll need a `/client_id.json` file with the credentials from Google. :key:

-:key:
+:lock: For getting the file:
 1. Use this [wizard](https://console.developers.google.com/flows/enableapi?apiid=youtube) to create or select a project in the Google Developers Console and automatically turn on the API.
 Click **Continue**, then **Go to credentials**.
 2. On the **Add credentials to your project page**, click the **Cancel** button.
 3. At the top of the page, select the **OAuth consent screen** tab.
 Select an **Email address**, enter a **Product name** if not already set, and click the **Save** button.